 The city is a grid type organization for almost all streets, making it very easily perceivable for anyone.

 The grid of around 400*300 sq ft is formed by blocks, a housing average of 10 buildings on the long edge.
 50-70 of such blocks come together to form districts.
 There is strategic planning involved in the evenly scattered mixed land use of districts.
 All districts are in a way self-sustaining, with their own commercial, residential, office, public parks, and other land uses distributed across the district.
 But the city planning of San Francisco is a middle ground when trying to define the tree-like pattern Christopher Alexander talks about in his book “A Pattern Language”.
 San Francisco does not possess a strict hierarchy of independent parts (Districts) but as an interconnected semi-lattice of the parts, as discussed in the “A city is not a tree” chapter by Christopher.

 It has got a very adaptive and evolving connected system in which multiple configurations are possible.
 Although there isn’t a great intercultural diversity in these districts, the edges of these districts have formed semi-lattice structure, blurring the boundaries.

 Looking at the city planning, it can be concluded that the hierarchy concept proposed by the Central place theory and other traditional planning models are not relevant at this scale and time anymore.

-- Paths are the most easily recognised entity because of the Grid like spatial organisation.
-Market St, Columbus Ave, Geary Blvd, Mission St ,to name a few.
+- Paths are the most easily recognized entity because of the Grid like spatial organization.
+Market St, Columbus Ave, Geary Blvd, Mission St, to name a few.